-We all know what palinka is by now.
-We all know that palinka is made from 100% fruit, and only palinka produced in Hungary from fruit grown in Hungarian soil can be called palinka officially.
-We all know many things about palinka but there are some interesting facts that has not been analysed in detail yet.
-For instance, the process and more importantly, the purpose of distillation and the different ways of palinka production still belong to the ’less dicovered’ topics of palinka.
-In this article, we will provide a details description of palinka distillation process and by the end of the article, the reader will know what the so called diamond distillate is, and why it is so essential for making high quality palinka.
+You know what palinka is by now.
+We also know that palinka is made from 100% fruit, and only palinka produced in Hungary from fruit grown in Hungarian soil can be called palinka officially.
+We know many things about palinka but there are some interesting facts that has not been analysed in detail yet.
+For instance, the process and more importantly, the purpose of distillation and the different ways of palinka production still belong to the ‘less dicovered’ topics of palinka.
+In this article, we will provide a detailed description of palinka distillation process and by the end of the article, the reader will know what the so called diamond distillate is, and why it is so essential for making high quality palinka.
 Hold on tight and see what palinka prroduction is all about!

 What is distillation?

 It might seem obvious, but distillation is a complicated process with an exceptional purpose.
 In order to start the distillation process, we need the perfect ready-made fruit mash, in which the fermentation and decomposition processes had already taken place.
 Mash already has alcohol content, but now, the aim is to make a pleasant, high quality drink with higher alcohol percentage.
 So, technically the purpose of distillation is to make a ‘concentrate’, a drink that has higher alcohol content, and extract the aromatic elements while keeping unwanted elements away.

 The careful choice of palinka distillation is the key to get a high quality, fruity spirit at the end.
 According to experts, there are two main types of distillation, and these are the following: